 Many physicians still believe that a low-fat diet is the healthiest food choice, and the most effective one to reduce the risk of heart disease.
-This assumption is based on the diet heart hypothesis suggesting that high consumption of fats, saturated fats in particular will increase blood levels of cholesterol and thereby the risk of heart disease.
+This assumption is based on the diet-heart hypothesis suggesting that high consumption of fats, saturated fats, in particular, will increase blood levels of cholesterol and thereby the risk of heart disease.

-However, we should be aware that inflammation is a double edged sword.
+However, we should be aware that inflammation is a double-edged sword.
 Inflammatory responses triggered by our immune system offer protection from many diseases, such as infections and cancer.
 Thus, when inflammation is appropriate, it protects us from disease.
 However, when inflammation is inappropriate or gets out of hand it can promote disease.

 Acute inflammatory reactions are usually self-limiting and resolve rapidly.
-If you cut your finger, and notice it turns a little red, it is probably du to inflammation.
+If you cut your finger and notice it turns a little red, it is probably due to inflammation.
 Inflammation is important for the healing process.
 Regulated inflammatory responses are essential to our health and wellbeing.
 This is totally different from chronic or low-grade inflammation.
 In low-grade inflammation, the immune response continues and appears uncontrolled, making inflammation a problem in itself.

 Choosing a proper diet is one of the most effective lifestyle measures available to lessen the risk of disease.
 Recently, much has been written about food products and dietary approaches that either promote or reduce systemic inflammation.
 However, keep in mind that much of this is only speculation, and some is pure marketing.
 Despite immense research, our knowledge of the effects of different foods on inflammation is limited.
-More research is needed to to better define and understand the relationship between diet and inflammation.
+More research is needed to better define and understand the relationship between diet and inflammation.

 In order to know whether food products or specific diets affect inflammation in a positive or negative way, we have to be able to measure inflammation.
 Most commonly, blood measurements of so-called inflammatory biomarkers are used to determine whether systemic inflammation is present or not.
 Thus, a simple blood sample can sometimes give us an answer.

 Before we go further it is important to understand that it has not been proven that every food product that increases inflammatory markers will increase the risk of disease.
 Similarly, it has not been proven that foods that decrease inflammatory markers will always protect from disease.